Nortories/Math-app-for-kids/README.md

 - Timer-based gameplay to challenge players to solve equations within a time limit
 - Track and display player's score and progress
 - Interactive UI with buttons for answering equations and controlling game flow
+- Global Leader bord

 ## Demo

 You can see a live demo of the Math Game [https://youtu.be/sTCBSAJfAWI].
+How the Unity works with the Firebase DB [link here]

 ## Technologies Used